Dr. Michael D. Grant, M.D., F.A.C.S.

 Mammogram showing a malignant tumor

 Margin- The area of tissue surrounding a tumor when it has been surgically removed

 Metastasis- The spread of cancer cells from one part of the body to another part of the body through the lymphatic system or blood stream

 Modified Radical Mastectomy- The removal of the majority (98%) of the breast tissue, the nipple, the areola, and two-thirds of the axillary lymph nodes

-Needle Localization- A procedure in which a radiologist targets a breast tumor (or calcifications) with a thin guidewire.
-This allows the surgeon to accurately remove a nonpalpable tumor at the time of surgery.
-The localization procedure may be accomplished with sonographic, mammographic, stereotactic, or MRI guidance using a local anesthetic, usually on the day of surgery
+Needle Localization- In this procedure, a radiologist targets a breast tumor (or calcifications) with a thin guidewire that allows the surgeon to accurately remove a nonpalpable tumor at the time of surgery.
+The localization procedure may be accomplished with sonographic, mammographic, stereotactic, or MRI guidance using a local anesthetic, usually on the day of surgery.

 Oncologist- A doctor who specializes in treating cancer

 Medical Oncologist- doctor who treats cancer with chemotherapy and hormonal therapy

 Radiation Oncologist- doctor who treats cancer with radiation therapy